MWehrstedt/CrownlessQueen-DMG/README.md

 # Compiling
 Adjust paths to GDBK and your favourite emulator if necessary and run the makefile or `compile.bat`.
 You can use `compile.bat -nostart` To just compile the game.

-Currently, the GG build fails when it tries to compile the Super Game Boy functionality in `sgb.c`.
-To fix it for now, just move the C file to a different folder.

 ## Parameters
 ```
 compile.bat [-nostart]